jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-15-lets-do-a-sky.markdown

     var textureCube = THREE.ImageUtils.loadTextureCube( urls );
 ```

-## Step 2: Lets init the shadder
+## Step 2: Lets init the shader

-Then we init the shadder for the cube.
+Then we init the shader for the cube.
+A [shader](http://en.wikipedia.org/wiki/Shader) is a program which run
+directly on the graphic card.
+It uses a special C-like language, run
+super fast as it is massively paralelle.
 It is rather standard, dont forget to init ```tCube``` uniform
 with your textures.

 ``` javascript